 And with that objective in mind, I loaded myself with all the knowledge that I could gather about this beast.
 The more I read about them, the more fascinated I was and my fear dimmed remarkably.

-Facts about the Komodo Dragon
+Komodo Dragon Information

 This giant monitor lizard has an ancestral link to the prehistoric beasts of yester-era – the dinosaurs.
 They are known to be found only on 3 islands in Indonesia.
 They cannot survive a zoo and if you are keen to visit them, then the Komodo National Park is the only option.
-Frankly, this exclusivity made me feel really brave and important – well, I was one of the few who was going to sight these rare creature.
+Frankly, this exclusivity made me feel really brave and important – well, I was one of the few who was going to sight these rare creatures.
 I do think that this is something that one can be proud of. 🙂

 - The Komodo dragons are found on three islands – Padar Island, Rinca and Komodo Island